borjafdezgauna/HierarchicalEntityRecognition/README.md

 # Hierarchical Entity Recognition

-In this repository, we have uploaded the scripts used to preprocess the data, train and evaluate the models.
-We also include the models for reference and some samples that can be used to test the models.
+In this repository, we have uploaded the scripts used to preprocess the data, train and evaluate the models used for the paper "Hierarchical Entity Recognition".

-To preprocess the models:

-    python -m preprocess-training-data <path-to-spacy-json-files>

-To train the models:

-    python -m train-models <path-to-training-spacy-files> <path-to-test-spacy-files>

-To evaluate the models:

-    python -m evaluate-models <path-to-test-files>
+To test the models with any of the sample files:

+1. Install spacy following the steps in <https://spacy.io/usage>

+2. Run the system to predict Hierarchical Entities in one of the test files.
+For example:

+    cd scripts
+    python -m predict-her ..\models ..\samples\jobs.txt (on Windows) python -m predict-her ../models ../models/jobs.txt (on Linux/MacOS)